 The American Journal of Transplantation (AJT) is the joint journal of the American Society of Transplantation (AST) and the American Society of Transplant Surgeons (ASTS).
-The AJT, a premier journal in the field of transplantation and surgery, has an average time to first decision of 18 days and an Impact Factor of 5.683.
+The AJT, a premier journal in the field of transplantation and surgery, has an average time to first decision of 18 days and a 2021 Impact Factor of 9.369.

 AJT Editorial Office

-- A subscription to AJT is included in AST membership dues for Full, Doctoral and International members.
+A subscription to AJT is included in AST membership dues for Full Doctoral and International members.
 If you join September through December, your subscription will become active on January 1st of the following year.

-- Full, Non-Doctoral members, Trainee members, Year 1 Full, Doctoral members, Year 1 International members, and Emeritus members have the option of adding an AJT subscription to their membership:
+- Non-Medical Doctoral, Full Non-Doctoral members, Trainee members, Year 1 Full Doctoral members, Year 1 International members, and Emeritus members have the option of adding an AJT subscription to their membership: